Table Setting #130

 3. Cheers!

 One more special item we brought along was our new stackable sake cup set.
-What makes this set unique is that it comes with a die and can be used as an entertaining passtime during hanami or any sake-drinking occasion.
+What makes this set unique is that it comes with a die and can be used as an entertaining pastime during hanami or any sake-drinking occasion.

 Just place the die in the lidded cup, open after shaking and check the number on the top of the die.
+Then choose the sake cup with the same number of cherry blossom petals, pour in sake and then take a sip!

 For our tea-loving colleague, we placed a houhin teapot set on a tree stump we took back from Yamanaka Onsen when visiting a lacquerware craftsman.
 It was the perfect size to serve two cups of tea and a houhin teapot with a little extra room left for our fourth guest at our hanami picnic.

 Each year, we delight in one of the most beloved traditions of spring: hanami.
 As winter fades, we start to yearn for days with pink cherry blossoms adorning our neighborhoods and parks.
-An opportunity to gather outdoors and breathe in nature's beauty alongside friends and family is something we all look forward to after months of cold weather!
+An opportunity to gather outdoors and breathe in nature's beauty alongside friends and family is something we all look forward to after months of cold weather.
 We treasure this fleeting moment of splendor and celebrate another beautiful spring season under the warm sun.

 Welcome to the wonderful culture of hanami in Japan!